-Command-line option Description cpu=7 ARMv7 with 16-bit Thumb and 32-bit Thumb only (no ARM instructions), and without hardware divide a cpu=7-A ARMv7 application profile supporting virtual MMU-based memory systems, with ARM, 16-bit Thumb, 32-bit Thumb, and ThumbEE instruction sets, NEON TM support, and 32-bit SIMD support cpu= name Where name is a specific ARM processor.
-For example: Cortex-A8 for ARMv7 with ARM, 16-bit Thumb, 32-bit Thumb, hardware VFP, NEON support, and 32-bit SIMD support.
+Command-line option Description cpu=7 ARMv7 with Thumb instructions only (no ARM instructions), and without hardware divide ^a cpu=7-A ARMv7 application profile supporting virtual MMU-based memory systems, with ARM, Thumb, and ThumbEE instructions, NEON [TM] support, and 32-bit SIMD support cpu=name Where name is a specific ARM processor.
+For example: Cortex-A8 for ARMv7 with ARM and Thumb instructions, hardware VFP, 1 support, and 32-bit SIMD support.

-a.
 ARM v7 is not a recognized ARM architecture.
 Rather, it denotes the features that are common to all of the ARMv7-A, ARMv7-R, and ARMv7-M architectures.